peterjwest/Stim/README.md

 ##Bugs and Future Development

 - The `cdata()` method uses the [createCDATASection()](http://php.net/manual/en/domdocument.createcdatasection.php) method, which doesn't add CDATA tags (this may be a bug).
-Currently, these tags are  added manually, and are commented out in script tags to prevent javascript errors.
+Currently, these tags are  added manually, and are commented out in script tags to prevent Javascript errors.
 - Please send bugs or suggestions to peterjwest3@gmail.com